pyldin601/musicloud/README.md

 sh serve.sh
 ```

-and open in your browser url: http://localhost:8080/.
+Then open in your browser url: http://localhost:8080/.

 It will prompt you to enter default login **guest** and password **please**.